 Conception is a process—and it can take a lot longer than you imagined.
 But just because it’s common for it to take months and months, doesn’t mean that each one of those months isn’t hard.
 Give yourself the time and the space to grieve.
 “Have your pity party, if that’s what you need, but don’t let it last longer than an hour,” says Bennett.
 “Then focus on everything that you do have, and be proud and appreciative of it.”

 Maybe you’ve only been trying to conceive a few months.
 But it doesn’t hurt to make an appointment with your OB after a few failed attempts.
-At best, he’ll give you helpful advice that might speed up the process and at worst; he’ll let you know that it may be time to look into third-party treatments (or if it’s time to see a fertility specialist).
-Bring your partner along to the appointment (so that he can also be checked) and remind each other that, no matter what, you’re in this together.
+At best, your doctor will give you helpful advice that might speed up the process, and at worst he or she will let you know it may be time to look into third-party treatments (or if it’s time to see a fertility specialist).
+Bring your partner along to the appointment (so he or she can also be checked) and remind each other that, no matter what, you’re in this together.